Arszilla/fake-proxmox-subscription/README.md

 $ ls -al ../fake-proxmox-subscription_*
 ```

-You can view and validate the contents of your newly build `.deb` while at it:
+While at it, you can view and validate the contents of your newly built `.deb`:

 ```
 $ dpkg-deb --info ../fake-proxmox-subscription_*.deb
 $ dpkg-deb --contents ./fake-proxmox-subscription_*.deb
 ```

-Alternatively, a `Dockerfile` is available if you want to use `podman` or
+Alternatively, if you want to use `podman` or `docker` to build the `.deb`, a
-`docker` to build the packages.
+`Dockerfile` is available:

 ```
 $ podman build -t fake-proxmox-subscription .